jmai28/ReadyToRumble/README.md

 ```
 if the starting position is the treasure // base case
   return true
+else if the starting position is not legal // not a stepping stone
+  return false
 else // recursive case
   walk south
     if isLegal // Cannot be a wall or a previous spot or not in the maze